All Episodes

 I can't think of a president we would ever talk about where that would be asserted.

-Now I wasn't alive during Woodrow Wilson, so I mean he's the last full-fledged.
+Now, I wasn't alive during Woodrow Wilson, so I mean, he's the last full-fledged wow, but he was a huge progressive.

-Woodrow Wilson is a huge progressive, and even FDR for crying out loud, nobody would ever mistake FDR for somebody that thought this country had a price to pay for its very existence, like Obama apparently does.
+Nobody would ever mistake FDR for somebody that thought this country had a price to pay for its very existence, like Obama apparently does.

-Anyway, break time, see the clock.
+Anyway, break time, see the clock, don't panic.

 Back after this.